 After 4 sets done and with the tape off:

-I’ll post a photo again once the complete chart is done.
+The complete chart is done.